-Claim: The word cop came from an acronym formed from the phrase "Constable on Patrol."
+Claim: The slang police term 'cop' derives from an acronym for the phrase 'constable on patrol.'

 [Collected via e-mail, September 2001]